KTurnage/Project2/README.md

 There is no better place to enjoy outdoor activities than Colorful Colorado!
 Whatever your fancy may be - hiking, fishing, rock climbing, kyaking, camping or off roading - find the best national and state parks to get your fix.

-Keep track of what you have already done in each park, and keep a list of where you wnant to go next.
+Keep track of what you have already done in each park, and keep a list of where you want to go next.

 ## Getting Started
 <!-- These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system. -->